What is a Chimney Breast?

 READ

-How Much to Replace a Chimney
+How Much to Rebuild a Chimney Stack

 Factors to Consider When Removing a Chimney Breast: